Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

 After UPST had an impressive IPO Advance, it eventually topped and began its 97% decline.
 When the market turned the ideal trade was to begin shorting stocks, (or staying out of the market depending on the type of trader you are).

-Adding RMV To Your Charts
+How to Add RMV to Your Charts

 Simply type “DV” in the indicator search to find all proprietary indicators.

-RMV Settings: Look Back Period
+Relative Measured Volatility Settings: Look Back Period

 By default, the look-back period is 15 bars.
 Change this value to align with your trading style.
 Some traders might want to highlight quick coils while other traders may only want to highlight more standout tightening.